ava-labs/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 const balancePrefix byte = metadata.DefaultMinimumPrefix
 ```

-In the above, we are referring to `metadata.DefaultMinimumPrefix`.
-In reality,
-there are several partitions of state that the HyperSDK requires (e.g. a
-partition for storing the latest fees, a partition for storing the latest block
+In addition to defining a prefix for account balances, the HyperSDK actually
+requires us to define other prefixes as well (such as those for storing fees,
-height, etc.).
-However, as we'll see later on, we can pass in a default layout
+the latest block height, etc.).
+However, we can pass in a default layout which
-for the rest of the required partitions and rely on
-`metadata.DefaultMinimumPrefix` for defining any remaining partitions without
-having to worry about collisions in state.
+handles those other prefixes, leaving us with just having to define a balance
+prefix.

+As for `metadata.DefaultMinimumPrefix`, this prefix is the lowest prefix
+available to us if we use the default layout.
+By using this prefix, we have the
+following contract:

+- Using any user-defined prefix that is equal to or greater than `metadata.DefaultMinimumPrefix`
+  will not result in any state collisions with the HyperSDK
+- Using any user-defined prefix that is less than `metadata.DefaultMinimumPrefix` will
+  most likely cause a state collision with the HyperSDK

+In layman's terms, we can think of prefixes less than
+`metadata.DefaultMinimumPrefix` as prefixes that *only the HyperSDK should
+touch*, and any prefixes greater than `metadata.DefaultMinimumPrefix` as
+prefixes that the VM developer can use.

 ### Implementing HyperSDK Metadata Handlers